twhite1031/STORMY/README.md

-# WRF
+# STORMY
-Python scripts for Weather Research and Forecasting (WRF) model
+Various python scripts used for data analysis within meteorology.